bekouideromar/bekouideromar/README.md

 - 👋 Hi, I’m Omar
 - 👀 I’m interested in code & design
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on lightweight project
+- 💞️ I’m looking to collaborate on lightweight projects
 - 📫 How to reach me  bekouideromar@gmail.com
 <!---
 bekouideromar/bekouideromar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.